 \subsubsection{Donors of TMT episodes}

-Here, we discuss the stellar evolutionary stage of the donor star at the onset of the mass transfer episode. as it is highly relevant for determining if the mass transfer episode occurs in a dynamically stable or unstable way \citep[which has dramatic effect on the outcome of the TMT, compare e.g.][]{deVries2014,GlanzPerets2021}.
+Here, we discuss the different stellar evolutionary stages of the donor stars at the onset of the mass transfer phase, as it is highly relevant for determining the stability of the mass transfer episode \citep[which has dramatic effect on the outcome of the TMT, compare e.g.][]{deVries2014,GlanzPerets2021}.

-In particular, convective envelopes can be developed by core-helium-burning or asymptotic giant branch stars.
-Mass transfer episodes initiated by such cool-giant donors with deep convective envelopes are more likely to occur in a dynamically unstable way than mass transfer phases initiated by giant donors with mostly radiative envelopes \citep[e.g.,][]{Hjellming1987,Soberman1997,Klencki2020}.
+In particular, core-helium-burning or asymptotic giant branch stars tend to develop deep convective envelopes.
+Mass transfer episodes initiated by such cool-giant donors with deep convective envelopes are more likely to occur in a dynamically unstable way than mass transfer phases initiated by giant donors with mostly radiative envelopes \citep[e.g.][]{Hjellming1987,Soberman1997,Klencki2020}.

 At $Z = 0.005$, around 80 per cent of the donors of TMT systems are stars crossing the Hertzsprung gap.
-At this metallicity, the largest expansion in the radius of the star occurs during this evolutionary phase, which makes binary interaction during this stage the most probable.
-The second most common donor type is CHeB star with 11.3 per cent, while the rest are either stars on the first giant branch (when the tertiary $M_{\rm out,ZAMS} \lesssim 8\,M_{\odot}$) or stars on the asymptotic giant branch.
+At this metallicity, the largest expansion in the radius of massive stars occurs during this evolutionary phase, which makes binary interaction during this stage the most probable.
+The second most common donor type is CHeB star. with 11.3 per cent, while the rest are either stars on the first giant branch (when the tertiary $M_{\rm out,ZAMS} \lesssim 8\,M_{\odot}$) or stars on the asymptotic giant branch.

 At lower metallicities, CHeB donors are more prevalent.
 At $Z = 0.0005$, only 58 per cent of the tertiary donors are HG stars while 40 per cent are CHeB stars; this is because the onset of CHeB occurs at a higher effective temperature with respect to systems at Z = 0.005.
 Consequently, at lower metallicities, the onset of CHeB is followed by a larger increase in radius with respect to their higher metallicity counterparts.
 This in turn implies that stars are more likely to fill their Roche-lobes at this evolutionary stage.